Advertisement

 The Singapore government imposes certain restrictions if your first house is a Housing Development Board (HDB) housing, be it Build-to-Order (BTO) flats, resale HDB flats, executive condos (ECs), or Design, Build and Sell Scheme (DBSS) flats.

-Additionally, Singaporean owners of HDB or DBSS flats who purchase a second property must continue to stay in their flat unless given permission by HDB to sublet it.
+Additionally, Singaporean owners of HDB or DBSS flats who purchase a second property must continue to stay in their flats unless given permission by HDB to sublet it.
 Singapore PRs will need to notify HDB of their purchase and move out of their flat within 6 months of the private property purchase.

 Remember, these restrictions only apply to public housing.
 If you have a private property, then you’re not bound by these rules.